 Proven Approach to Coordinating Care at the Time of Death

-Milton S. Hershey Medical Center’s Decedent Care Services (DCS) is devoted to handling a decedent’s affairs in a sensitive, confidential, and efficient manner.
-The Decedent Care team is dedicated to providing support and assistance during a most difficult time for families and staff.
+Milton S. Hershey Medical Center's Decedent Care Services (DCS) is devoted to handling a decedent's affairs in a sensitive, confidential, and efficient manner.
+The Decedent Care team is dedicated to providing support and assistance during the most difficult time for families and staff.
 Founded in 1970 the PSHMC DCS was modeled after programs at the University of Iowa and Case Western Reserve.
 DCS has provided support for the Department of Pathology and the Hospital at large for over 40 years.
-Through DCS, services that might be performed by as many as six other hospital units are combined in one central service providing control and efficiency over the death care process.
+Through DCS, services that might be performed by as many as six other hospital units are combined into one central service, providing control and efficiency over the death care process.

 The DCA's are trained professionals who provide a calm and supportive presence during an emotional and potentially stressful time.
 Each DCA has mortuary or science related backgrounds and degrees.